Yitzi2/Constrained-Randomizer/README.md

 The Constrained_randomizer function takes a budget and an array of costs for various items, and randomly selects a number of each item such that the total remains under budget.
 (This therefore bears a superficial resemblance to the unbounded knapsack problem, but differs in that the task being performed is not one of optimization, but rather randomization.)
 The random selection is unbiased: Each valid possibility has equal likelihood (within the limitations of the underlying random number generator).

-Also to be included in the repository are:
+Also included/to be included in the repository are:

 * A sample.cpp file that contains a main() function allowing the repository contents (.h and .cpp files) to be compiled into a usable program